Individualised and evidence-based advice to support you through the menopause and beyond

 Why go private?

 Ideally all menopause care would be available on the NHS but sadly this is not the case for many women at present.
 GPs are under immense pressure with rising workloads and reduced staffing levels.
 Some GPs are not aware of the current evidence on the safety and benefits of HRT.
 Others are up to date on menopause management but trying to advise women during a short appointment can be challenging.
-A private consultation can give you plenty of time in a relaxed setting to discuss your symptoms and look at all your options for improving both how you are feeling now and improving your future health.
+A private consultation can give you plenty of time to discuss your symptoms and look at all your options for improving both how you are feeling now and improving your future health.

 • My aim is to spend time working out the right HRT options for you and to then get you back to your GP for ongoing NHS prescriptions and follow up if possible.
 Everything I prescribe is available on the NHS apart from testosterone which is currently not an option in some areas.
-Hopefully this will change soon.
-I have recently managed to get testosterone for women on the Somerset GP Prescribing Formulary and menopause doctors are working on this in other areas of the UK.

 • Some women may request HRT from their GP but are told it is not safe for them to start or to continue it long-term due to underlying health conditions or their family history.
 In many cases certain types of HRT can be prescribed safely.
 Other women may have been told to stop HRT after 5 years or once they have reached 60 but would now like to restart it.
 If indicated I can write to your GP to advise them about the current evidence on the safety of HRT in your particular case.
-For most women under the age of 60, the benefits outweigh any risks and long-term HRT can significantly reduce the risks of cardiovascular disease and osteoporosis
+For most women under the age of 60, the benefits outweigh any risks and long-term HRT can significantly reduce the risks of cardiovascular disease and osteoporosis.

 Dr Juliet Balfour

-BSc MBBS MRCGP DRCOG DFSRH
+BSc MBBS MRCGP(1991) DRCOG DFSRH

 Advanced Certificate in Menopause Care